-This is a brief, no-obligation chat, either online or over the phone, where you can share a little bit about what's brought you to counselling and ask any questions before deciding whether or not to book a full counselling session.
+This is a brief, no-obligation chat, usually over the phone, where you can share a little bit about what's brought you to counselling and ask any questions before deciding whether you want to book a full counselling session.

 WHAT TYPE OF THERAPY DO YOU OFFER?

 I'm trained in a variety of different counselling and psychotherapy styles and tailor my approach according to each client's individual needs.
 My main training is in psychodynamic counselling/psychotherapy and Cognitive Behavioural Therapy (CBT).
 I offer counselling online (via Zoom, telephone or email) and face-to-face in Langford Village, either in my consulting room or outdoors.

 IS COUNSELLING CONFIDENTIAL?